entando/entando-docs/vuepress/docs/next/tutorials/create/ms/update-data-model.md

 A [Blueprint-generated project](./generate-microservices-and-micro-frontends.md)

 ## Tutorial
-The steps below assume you're working out of the root directory of the microservice, e.g. /microservices/conference-ms.
+The steps below must be performed from the directory of the specific microservice, e.g. /microservices/conference-ms.

 1. Use JHipster to extract the current application description.
 The resulting JHipster Domain Language (JDL) file contains your project's application configuration and entity definitions:
 ```